 Liberal Arts & Science Travel Grant

 It is anticipated that approximately 10 awards will be made annually.
-Applications can be received at any time during the academic year; however, applications will only be reviewed by members of the SLAS Undergraduate Travel Grant Program committee during three scheduled meetings during the academic year.
+Applications can be received at any time during the academic year; however, applications will only be reviewed by members of the CLAS Undergraduate Travel Grant Program committee during three scheduled meetings during the academic year.

-Any full-time undergraduate student in the School of Liberal Arts and Sciences.
+Any full-time undergraduate student in the College of Liberal Arts and Sciences.
 Applications can be submitted for a meeting that occurs within 12 months of the application deadline.
 Applicants sponsored by the same faculty mentor wishing to attend identical meetings are encouraged to submit a joint application keeping within the $500 total budget guidelines.

 Applying for the Undergraduate Travel Grant Program

 - Submit a completed application form.
 This form requests student and event information, a brief abstract and personal statement, as well as an itemized budget.